jspjut/jspjut.github.io/class/game-controller.md

 You will need the following materials to complete the construction of your own game controller.

+**I will add links to where I bought the materials for these kits.
+If you need them now, please email me.**

 * Arduino Micro (or any arduino capable of USB keyboard+mouse control)
 * A computer with the Arduino software development environment installed
 * Mini breadboards